Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 [here]:https://raw.github.com/Mkaysi/shell-things/master/gnupg/gpg.conf

+#### Group lines

+Write this later.

+See also my Enigmail instructions about group lines.

+### Comments

+Write this later.

 ### Step 4: Sharing your public key

 There are two ways to share your key.
 I personally use and recommend them both.